engelba/engelba/README.md

 - 👋 Hi, I’m @engelba
-- 🎓 I studied Machine Learning at KTH (Sweden) and Signal & Image Processing at Grenoble INP - Phelma (France).
-I am now a PhD student at the CEA Paris-Saclay.
-- 👀 I’m currently working on means to perform generation of 3D representation, such as NeRFs and Gaussian Splatting.
+- 🎓 I am a PhD student at the CEA Paris-Saclay.
+I’m currently working on generation of 3D representation, such as NeRFs and Gaussian Splatting.
 - 🌱 I mostly code in C/C++, JavaScript and Python.
+I mainly use PyTorch in my work, but I'm always eager to learn new technos.